Bayan Telecommunications: Takeover by Globe Telecom

 Following Globe Telecom’s tender offer for Bayan's debt in 2012, Globe Telecom held 96.5% of the total debt of Bayan at the end of that year.
 As proposed, restructuring would decrease the outstanding principal debt of Bayan from US$423.3 million to US$131.3 million, through the conversion of up to 69% of Bayan debt into Bayan shares.

-By converting some of Bayan debt to Bayan equity, Globe now owns 38% of Bayan as of end-2013.
-A change in control of Bayan requires certain regulatory approvals.
+By converting some of Bayan debt to Bayan equity, Globe eventually increased its percentage of ownership to 38% of Bayan as of the end of 2013.
+A change in control of Bayan required regulatory approval with the NTC.
 The controlling interest of Lopez Holdings over Bayan through BTHC went down from 86% as of end-2012 to 59% as of end-2013.

+By 2015, 98.57% of shares of Bayan had been successfully acquired by Globe Telecom.
+By December 2015, Globe completed the billing and its wired network operations, and successfully integrated the Bayan brand.
+As of January 2026, Bayan, including its subsidiaries, is virtually retired in the market despite the corporate entity appearing in the conglomerate map of Globe Telecom.